seveibar/boxarmy/README.md

 *Note: This is still a very early stage project*

-Box Army is an addicting real-time strategy game that can be played in the brower.
+Box Army is an addicting real-time strategy game that can be played in the browser.
 [Check it out at boxarmy.io!](http://boxarmy.io)

 Box Army was hugely inspired by the massively popular [generals.io](http://generals.io) game.